alibabacloud-howto/import-bulk-images/README.md

 * Node.js

-In this tutorial, we use a tool [OSS import metafile generator](https://code.aone.alibaba-inc.com/yoshitake.oy/image-search-increment-meta) to create a configuration file efficiently.
+In this tutorial, we use a tool to create a configuration file efficiently.
 To run it, you have to install [npm](https://github.com/npm/cli) and [Node.js](https://nodejs.org/) on your local machine.
 Please install them if you don't have.

 You can check your environment with the following commands in a terminal:
 ```bash